-Courtyard's mission is to build a framework to facilitate the trading of physical assets via the blockchain.
-Our approach shares similarities with standard NFT projects, but it is also different from these projects in many ways.
+Courtyard.io includes a framework to facilitate the trading of physical assets via the blockchain.
+Our approach shares similarities with standard Web3 initiatives, but it is also different in many ways.

 Courtyard’s architecture consists of three pieces: smart contracts which handle the ERC-721 NFTs themselves, a web frontend for users to mint NFTs, and a centralized backend that handles inventory management and authorizes minting NFTs representing that inventory.
 While the minting experience feels familiar, behind the scenes, a unique tokenization request is generated by Courtyard’s backend and passed to the smart contract to authorize every mint.
 This provides a guarantee that [every NFT is backed 1:1 by a physical asset.](link to “Courtyard NFTs” section).